THU-luvision/OmniSeg3D/README.md

  	```

 ## Data Preparartion
-We support replica, colmap dataset now.
-You can specify your own dataloader as well.
+### Hierarchical Representation Generation
-you should firstly run the sam model to get the hierarchical representation files.
+Run the sam model to get the hierarchical representation files.
 ```bash
 python run_sam.py --ckpt_path {SAM_CKPT_PATH} --file_path {IMAGE_FOLDER} --gpu_id {GPU_ID}
 ```
-After running, you will get three folders "sam", "masks", "patches":
+After running, you will get three folders `sam`, `masks`, `patches`:
-* "sam": stores the hierarchical representation as ".npz" files
+* `sam`: stores the hierarchical representation as ".npz" files
-* "masks" and "patches": used for visualization or masks quaility evaluation, which won't be used during training.
+* `masks` and `patches`: used for visualization or masks quaility evaluation, not needed during training.

-Ideal "masks" should include object-level masks and "patches" should contain part-level masks.
+Ideal `masks` should include object-level masks and `patches` should contain part-level masks.
 We basically use the default parameter setting for SAM, but you can tune the parameters for customized datasets.

 ### Data Sample
 We provide some [data sample (replica_room_0, 360_counter, llff_flower)](https://drive.google.com/drive/folders/1e7eCume6solK8NuesWdFe9vabVmA9YYX?usp=sharing), you can download them for model trainning.